Wert1996/naarad-sdk-codebase/README.md

 ## Naarad UI

 The UI built on React, html and CSS for the Naarad website.
+Further changes in the UI have made it responsive, with a collapsible menu bar for the mobile website.

 Sample screenshot of the UI:
 ![Image not found](https://i.imgur.com/sGe9ict.png)